Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

-From here on, we refer to Eq. (\ref{DE-UP-3}) as the DE-UP-3.
 It is straightforward to show that minimizing the DE-UP-1 with respect $r$, followed by $m$ {\it or} $\Delta v$, or with respect to $m$, followed by $\Delta v$ {\it or} $r$, yields the same final result (\ref{DE-UP-3}).
 Viewed as a function of all three variables, $\Delta x_{\rm total}(\Delta v,r,m)$ has a {\it unique} minimum.

 After completely minimizing $\Delta x_{\rm total}(\Delta v,r,m)$ to obtain the DE-UP-3 (\ref{DE-UP-3}), an interesting critical mass-scale is obtained by setting the recoil velocity of the particle equal to the speed of light,